magg99/My-Portfolio/README.md

-Added a Readme file by Mayank for Testing purposes
+Added a Readme file by Mayank for Testing purposes.